jonathanolson/slither/notes/patterns.md

     - BinaryFeatureSet?
       - [DO SECTORS FIRST, then we can work more at optimization and do this]
   -
+  - TPatternBoard cleanup:
+    - serialize() on TPatternBoard,
+      - corresponding deserialize()
+    -
+    - descriptor on TPatternBoard
+    -
+    - default planar mapping on TPatternBoard
+    -
+    - PatternBoard registry:
+      - names (?) so we can refer to them in rules
+      - descriptor
+      - mappings? (do we want multiple?)
+    - QUICK:
+      - Make a "pattern-boards" page that shows pattern boards
+        - ESTABLISH a registry of "tiling" types
     - Description and mapping on TPatternBoard(!)
       - Registry of simplest-mapping pattern boards (based on isomorphism)
         - We attach the rules to these
+  -
+  - Have rule-image.ts write all of the files out based on pattern-set?
+    - Use puppeteer, provide a function that gives the image?
+    - Use svgo (minus the viewbox removal) to optimize the files
   -
   - Potentially something that lists/gives "serialization" for pattern boards/mappings
   - Make a good "viewer" for patterns (ideally one we can scroll through though)